leiwang80/GettingAndCleaningData/CodeBook.md

 # GettingAndCleaningData
 The means of the follow features of all the original features are calculated.
+The mean tableau is in the file results.txt.
+The units are radians/second.
 These feature are mean and standard deviation related.
-Results are in file results.txt.
-The units are radians/second.
+They are got by using by using grep() function on key words "mean()|std()" and the vector of complete features.The main steps of processing involve adding an artificial column "id", using reshape2 package's melt() and dcast() functions.

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y